-The Saint Bernese, or Saint Berner, a cross between a St. Bernard and Bernese Mountain Dog, can make a beautiful and warm family dog.
+The Saint Bernese, or Saint Berner, a cross between a St. Bernard and a Bernese Mountain Dog, can make a beautiful and warm family dog.
 They are especially good with children and other animals, offering guidance and patience, and are often referred to as nanny dogs because of just how gentle they are with children.

 They do require a decent amount of exercise, as you should expect from a dog of this size, and they are not considered suitable for apartment life simply because of their size.

 This breed might not be suitable for first-time dog owners because, while they are intelligent, they can also be headstrong and stubborn, which means that the more experienced trainer will have better luck with the breed.
 Their grooming requirements are also quite extensive, with thick hair and the potential for infections around the ears and mouth.
 However, if you are up to the challenge, The Saint Bernese really can make an exceptional and loving family pet.

 - St. Bernard Dachshund: Pictures, Care, Temperament & Traits